rockymadden/circleci-cli/README.md

 * Get an OS X notification each time you `git push` which notifies you to the CircleCI build status once finished
-* Perform advanced filtering upon JSON responses to do things that are not possible via the UI, like getting a list of recently failed builds
+* Perform advanced filtering upon JSON responses to do things that are not possible via the UI, like getting a list of recently failed and/or currently executing builds
 * Perform advanced filtering upon JSON responses to do piped operations back into `circleci-cli` and/or other CLIs (e.g. find failed builds and re-trigger them, find successful builds and feed into a dashboard)